nerdapplabs/authOauth/README.md

 #### 1. Test API

 You can test the provided API via curl or Postman.
 Here we provide as to how to use Postman.

+**API documentation is available, via NelmioApiDocBundle, at http://127.0.0.1:800/api/doc.**

 * We have provide sample Postman Collections.
 Please import any of the Collection to Postman.
 * Open the imported Collection and start executing the contained links one by one.
 For your convenience, we have arranged the links in the preferred order of execution.